Stuart McGugan: Career

-He played the roles of Gunner 'Atlas' Mackintosh in the BBC sitcom It Ain't Half Hot Mum and Bomba MacAteer in Tutti Frutti.
 McGugan was a presenter on BBC's Play School from 1975; he regularly presented the programme for more than 10 years.
+He played Bomba MacAteer in the 1987 series Tutti Frutti.
 McGugan appeared as Gordon Stewart in two series of the London Weekend Television (LWT) series Wish Me Luck between 1988 and 1989, in The Chief as Chief Superintendent Sean McCloud from 1993 to 1994, then in the mid-1990s was the pub owner Barney Meldrum in BBC Scotland's Hamish MacBeth.
-He had a recurring role as a factory worker in the Perry/Croft sitcom You Rang M'Lord?.
-In Family Affairs in 1997 he played the character Derek Simpson.
-He has been seen in a Middle Ground Theatre Company tour of a stage adaptation of the 1960 film Tunes of Glory.
-Stuart McGugan played Colonel Jock Sinclair, originally played by Alec Guinness in the film.
+He had a recurring role as a factory worker in the Perry/Croft sitcom You Rang, M'Lord?.
+McGugan made his film debut in 1996 in an uncredited role as a taxi driver in Trainspotting.

+He played the character Derek Simpson in Family Affairs in 1997.
+McGugan was in a Middle Ground Theatre Company tour of a stage adaptation of the 1960 film Tunes of Glory; McGugan played Colonel Jock Sinclair, originally played by Alec Guinness in the film.
 The production visited Jersey, Wolverhampton and Perth, Scotland in early 2007.
-He also appeared in an episode of Dad's Army, playing a soldier, he played Bruce Burns in the episode 'The Last Stop' of the Thames Television series The Bill, Sgt June Ackland's last day and in an episode of ITV's Comedy series Benidorm in November 2009 playing a character called Wink McAndrew.